warmcat/libwebsockets/README.lwsws.md

 Other mount options
 -------------------

+1) Some protocols may want "per-mount options" in name:value format.
+You can provide them using "pmo"

+	       {
+	        "mountpoint": "/stuff",
+	        "origin": "callback://myprotocol",
+	        "pmo": [{
+	                "myname": "myvalue"
+	        }]
+	       }

-1) When using a cgi:// protcol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this
+2) When using a cgi:// protcol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this
 ```
 	       {
 	        "mountpoint": "/git",